Hacio’r Iaith is a community of professionals and enthusiasts who enjoy exploring how technology applies to and through

-Our next unconference will be on 15th February 2014 in Bangor.
+Our next event will be on 7th March 2015 in Bangor.
 Further details and registration.

 The focus of our community and events is use of technology by Welsh speakers, through the Welsh language and also for Welsh learners.
 We may be able to provide simultaneous translation into other languages for those who request it in advance.